Fyustorm/mInetiface/README.md

 ## How to install the mod
+Minecraft v1.19.4 only for now.
+If you want another version support you can open an [issue](https://github.com/Fyustorm/mInetiface/issues/new)
 1. Download and install [Minecraft Launcher](https://www.minecraft.net/en-us/download)
 2. Download Fabric [https://fabricmc.net/use/installer/](https://fabricmc.net/use/installer/)
    1. Run the installer